twpage/unlimited-dark-paths/README.md

 # unlimited-dark-paths
-A small experiment to generate infinite roguelike-type levels
+A small experiment to generate infinitely expanding roguelike-type levels